taward31/Temperature_Analysis/README.md

 The project will allow for the user to,

-- Input data which is 10 temperature values that are to be processed with calculations and the data to be displayed.
+- Input data -  10 temperature values that are to be processed with calculations and the data to be stored in google Sheet
 - Retrieve Data from a google sheets by calling a specific index number.
 - View data summary of requested data.